 Viewport and canvas transforms¶

-This tutorial is created after a topic that is a little dark for most users, and explains all the 2D transforms going on for nodes from the moment they draw their content locally to the time they are drawn into the screen.
+This is an overview of the 2D transforms going on for nodes from the moment they draw their content locally to the time they are drawn onto the screen.
+This overview discusses very low level details of the engine.

 As mentioned in the previous tutorial, Canvas layers, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a Canvas Layer.
 Every canvas layer has a transform (translation, rotation, scale, etc.) that can be accessed as a Transform2D.